 Keywords for the question: tourism, social impact, promotes recreation

-We can find the mention of ‘social impact’ of tourism in paragraph C. However, the paragraph has no clue about whether or not tourism has social impact because of its promotion of recreation.
+We can find the mention of the ‘social impact’ of tourism in paragraph C. However, the paragraph has no clue about whether or not tourism has a social impact because of its promotion of recreation.

 So, the answer is: NOT GIVEN